Written by Timothy M. Winkler Sr., CFRE; CEO, Winkler Group

 Follow Tim Winkler @TimWinklerCFRE and @WinklerGroup.

-The Winkler Group is a full-service fundraising firm headquartered in Charleston, South Carolina, with offices in Nashville and Orlando.
-The Winkler Group specializes in capital campaigns, feasibility studies, and strategic planning.
+The Winkler Group is a full-service fundraising firm headquartered in Charleston, South Carolina, with offices in Orlando.
+The Winkler Group specializes in capital campaigns, feasibility studies, and strategic development planning.